Curvature interaction in collective space: Conclusion

 Significant improvements have been found especially for light nuclei and for trans-fermium elements.
 Thus, the new models allow a more precise description of nuclear ground state properties.

-Therefore, the collective curvature scalar, as a manifestation of interaction with curved collective space, plays an important role, e.g. for strong asymmetric fission, cluster-radioactivity or prediction of super heavy element properties. \\
+Therefore the collective curvature scalar as a manifestation of interaction with curved collective space plays a substantial role in nuclear physics e.g. for strong asymmetric fission, cluster-radioactivity or prediction of super-heavy element properties as well as other branches of physics like cosmology or star-formation.